unchris/msft-ai-track/course-notes-04-ethics-and-law.md

 ### The Evolution of Privacy and Technology

+Been evolving since laws in US and Europe in 70s

+Five Principles from the 70s
+- Access to Stored Records
+- Transparency of Process
+- Control Options for Individuals
+- Security
+- ?? what's the 5th?

+In the 90s there was another wave of legislation

+Recently the GDPR and proposed Privacy Bill of Rights in the US

+Push for Privacy by Design

 ### Data Privacy and Security Best Practices

+Suggested best practices based on FTC's enforcement actions (they're sharing the highlights but you can go get a reprt)

+1. Know Your Data - The FTC takes an expansive view as to the types of data it considers personal
+2. Don't Avoid a 'Privacy By Design' Approach - build into your technology consumer privacy protections.
+3. Do consider whether and how users should be provided notice and choice
+4. Do have a privacy policy covering the IoT device and ensure it is accurate.
+No one US law for this but the FTC is monitoring it and some states have laws already (e.g. Cali)
+5. Don't forget to update all representations to match your privacy practices
+11. Do apply extra scrutiny when it comes to collecting sensitive data
+15. Don't forget to monitor for new development sat the FTC

 ### GDPR

+The EU's previous one was in 1994.

+The GDPR allows for higher fines to actually cause changes

+The EU really does not trust other jurisdictions to regulate data as protectively as the EU does.

+GDPR
+- Applies to more businesses than the 1994 privacy directive
+- Applies extraterritorially too, as long as the company is processing data from EU citizens
+- Definition of personal data has been expanded, including name, location, online identifiers and genetic info
+- Non-compliance has severe penalties
+- data controllers must notify supervisory authorities within 72 hours of a data breach
+- new record-keeping requirements and ability to produce records on demand
+- consent given by data subjects must be clear, freely given informed and specific and can be withdrawn at any time without consequences
+- since GDPR is a regulation, there is only one version across the EU, whereas the privacy directive of 1994 had different implementations

+questions you should ask:
+1. what personal data does my company collect and store and how is it used?
+2. do our activities fall within scope of gdpr?
+3. do we meet the definition of a data processor or controller?
+4. do we have a high level of responsibility for data security?
+5. have we developed data breach response plan?

+GDPR calls it Data Protection by Design/Default, believed to become a legal requirement.

 ### GDPR, Big Data, and AI

+data protection principles that are threatened by use of Big Data and AI
+1. big data analytics must be fair
+2. you need permission to process
+3. purpose limitation - don't use data inconsistent with what you tell users
+4. holding onto data - minimize how much data you collect
+5. accuracy
+6. individual rights and access to data and ability to correct it
+7. security measures and risk
+8. accountability - erroneous algorithmic decisions based on biased profiling throw up issues here
+9. controllers and processes - data controllers and data processors are different, make sure you know the definition

 ### Further Reading

+“Are you ready for the EU's General Data Protection Regulation (GDPR)?
+Our two new tools can help you find out” Microsoft Corporate Blog. https://blogs.microsoft.com/on-the-issues/2017/07/17/ready-eus-general-data-protection-regulation-gdpr-two-new-tools-can-help-find/

+Smith, Brad.
+“Keynote address, APP Global Privacy Summit 2016.” https://www.youtube.com/watch?v=BnxlSObym88

+## Lab

+### Assignment

+nothing

+### IRAC Application 3

+Company A uses smartphone camera to analyze pupil for concussion symptoms.
+You've been hired at Company A to voice your concerns about any legal issues.

+Issue - is there an issue of an invasion of privacy as a result of collecting this personal medical data?

+Rule - HIPAA protects health data.
+HIPAA applies when an org plays a certain role in healthcare provision to patients. then, HIPAA applies also if the organization handles Protected Health Information (PHI).
+So, is it a covered entity or associate and handles PHI?

+Application - no case law to look up here because it's so new.
+Who are the app's customers?
+Who directs use of the health data? does company A have formal relationship with covered entities? will a covered entity require the use of the app?

+Conclusion - since the app is probably not working with a doctor's office or being one, and since the consumers have direct access to the data means HIPAA probably doesn't cover this, at least right now.
+New law may change this.

+### The Ethics and Variables of Recidivism

+Problem 1.

+Hypothetical study shows human judges over-predict recidivism 30% of the time.
+A new algorithm over-predicts recidivism only 12.5% of the time

+Is the algorithm better?

+Further hypothetical study shows that Caucasian defendants went from 30% to 10%, but african-americans went 30% to 15%.

+Is it still better?
+You have reduced the overall amount of unnecessary time in jail...
+BUT, the color of someone's skin is now MORE likely to determine longer time in jail.

+Accuracy is important but it can't be traded for social justice.

+Problem 2.

+Why do we punish people?
+1. Theory: Retributivism
+  - justified and only if it is retribution for a past crime
+  - problem: if the algorithm makes any mistakes, you have punished someone for an action that he had not committed (and never would have)
+2. Theory: Rehabilitationism
+  - Punishment is justified iff it is likely to rehab a criminal
+  - Problem: the algorithm seem to be concerned with accurate predictions, not rehab
+3. Theory: Consequentialism
+  - punishment justified iff it brings about good consequences for society as a whole
+  - thought experiment: what if we found an old, harmless, former serial killer? he can't re-offend because too frail.should they be punished for being a serial killer? the consequences will only increase suffering in the world since they can't/won't re-offend
+  3a.
+Deterrence
+    - achieves good social consequences by discouraging people from committing crime
+    - how could an algorithm take this method into account?
+  3b.
+Incapacitation
+    - Achieves good social consequences by keeping criminals away from society
+    - this seems to be the only method under consideration by the algorithm

+Problem 3 - unfair proxies

+- what if a variable that is a proxy for recidivism is something the person can't change about themselves? like race. that seems unethical - how could they change that?
+- it has to be strongly correlated to recidivism but has to have new information, it can't just be a proxy for race, e.g., zip code

+### Predictive Variables Instructions

+Lab is done in an Excel file with Pivot tables so nothing to share here other than for step 5 you are basically just applying Problem 3 from the previous section to the COMPAS data set to see if any variables are strongly or weakly predictive and if any of them would be unethical to use as a proxy.

+### Validation

+not there again

+### Module 03 Assessment

+unavailable due to auditing

 # Artificial Intelligence and Future Opportunities

+## AI and Design

+### AI and Future Opportunities

+### From Analytics to AI

+### AI Design Principles

+### Example - Autonomous Cars

+### Values Like Ours

+### Further Reading

+## XAI

+### Why XAI

+### XAI - The Issues

+### XAI - Complex Algorithms

+### XAI or GAI

+### Further Reading

+## Lab

+### Assignment

+### Algorithms and Accountability

+### IRAC Case Study

+### IRAC Suggested Answers

+### Predicting Recidivism without Using Protected Classes

+### Validation

+### Module 04 Assessment

 # Final Evaluation

+## Final Evaluation

+### Module 05 Assessment

+## Wrap Up

+### Wrap Up

+## Post-Course Survey

+### Post-course Survey